dmalaescu/Druid-Kafka-Ingestion/README.md

 This is an example of how you can ingest time series data into the Druid database using Kafka.
 A Kakfa producer will push JSON messages on a specific topic that will be ingested into the Druid databases using the Tranquility service that comes with Druid.
-A fast way to acquire almost all the needed setup is to install a sandbox that has many of needed services (like hortonworks, mapr, cloudera).
+A easy way to acquire almost all the needed setup is to install a sandbox that has many of needed services (like hortonworks, mapr, cloudera).

 ### Components
 #### Druid
-Currently Druid is not available on the mentioned sandbox, but you can refer to [Druid Documentation](http://druid.io/docs/0.9.0/tutorials/quickstart.html) for starting it.
+Currently Druid is not available on the mentioned sandbox, but you can refer to [Druid Documentation](http://druid.io/docs/0.9.0/tutorials/quickstart.html) for installing it.
 It would be better to configure Druid on the sandbox, because Druid needs Zookeeper service to be present for nodes synchronization.
-The next step assume that druid is present on a mapr sandbox.
+The next steps assume that druid is present on a mapr sandbox and properly configured.
 On the mapr sandbox the Zookeeper port is 5181.
 To start Druid you must configure zookeeper port in :
 ```shell
 config/_common/common.runtime.properties
 ```
 located in the directory where Druid is installed.
 Take a look on the configuration files for each of the Druid services and ensure the sandbox have enough memory to start all the services
-Go to [http://maprdemo:8081/#/](http://maprdemo:8081/#/) to see if Druid is started.
+Go to [http://maprdemo:8081/#/](http://maprdemo:8081/#/) to see if Druid is started, where maprdemo host name for the machine where Druid is installed.

 ####Kafka broker
 Start Kafka broker by executing the command: